 As you probably know, unlike other Linux distributions, Arch Linux doesn't have any GUI package manager.
 For example, Ubuntu has a GUI package manager called software center to install, update, upgrade, and remove packages.
 But in Arch Linux, there is no such thing.
 Pacman is a command line package manager.

-In this tutorial, let me see you how to use pacman to install, remove, update, and upgrade packages in Arch Linux with simple examples.
+In this tutorial, we will learn how to use pacman to install, remove, update, and upgrade packages in Arch Linux with simple examples.

 Pacman Command Examples